julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 No. Smoke can remove what is already present, but it does not secure entry or prevent return.
 In traditional practice, clearing was only one part of a larger system that included boundary-setting and reinforcement.

 ### Where should protection be placed in a home?
 Protection was focused on points of entry: doors, windows, thresholds, and sometimes hearths.
 These were considered the places where crossing occurred, and where action was most effective.
+Learn which plants witches trust to hold the boundary here: **[Witchy Plants for the Front Door](/witchy-plants-for-front-door/)**.

 ### What is threshold magic in folk traditions?
 Threshold magic refers to practices performed at doorways and entrances to control what can enter a space.
 This included markings, washes, knots, buried objects, and plant placements.